jsb7131/glasgow/README.md

 - Developed in Python 3.11 using FastAPI
 - Authentication is handled with simple header-based username/password
 - Data is stored in JSON files locally
-- Development process assisted by **ChatGPT 4o**
+- Development process assisted by **ChatGPT 4o** via the web browser

 ---

 Have fun building bots and climbing the leaderboard! 🏆

-Development process assisted by ChatGPT 4o in the web browser.